KR1 Plc - Ordinary Share Buyback: Transaction in Own Shares

 The Ordinary Shares purchased will be held in Treasury and the purchases form part of the Company's share buyback program as announced on 15 May 2024.

-Following the settlement of the above purchases, the Company will have 177,369,520 Ordinary Shares in issue, of which 15,000 Ordinary Shares are held in treasury.
-Therefore, the total number of Ordinary Shares carrying voting rights will be 177,354,520.
+Following the settlement of the above purchases, the Company will have 177,369,520 ordinary shares of 0.19p each in issue, of which 90,000 ordinary shares are held in treasury.
+Therefore, the total number of ordinary shares carrying voting rights will be 177,279,520.

-The number of 177,354,520 may be used by shareholders as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change to their interest in, the Company under the FCA's Disclosure Guidance and Transparency Rules.
+The total voting rights figure of 177,279,520 may be used by shareholders as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change to their interest in, the Company under the FCA's Disclosure Guidance and Transparency Rules.

 --ENDS--